aadithya-sesh68/mitacs-cacm-project-2022/README.md

 # Graph Network Backcloth Visualizer

-This is carried out as a part of the MITACS Globalink Research Internship 2022 @ British Columbia, Canada.
+This work is part of a research project for Summer 2023 This is an extension of the work carried out as a part of the MITACS Globalink Research Internship 2022 @ British Columbia, Canada.

 The project aims to simulate the street networks of the city of Vancouver, and